Mr. Rogers - AP Statistics Objectives

 1. Explain why blocking reduces study to study variability.

-• it helps insure that lurking variables affect all treatment groups equally.
-Hence the effects cancel out.
+it helps insure that lurking variables affect all treatment groups equally.
+Hence, the effects tend to cancel out.

-1. State the problem that blocking does not solve.
+2. State the problem that blocking does not solve.
+Bias

 Relevance: Double blind testing is the required standard for drug approval in the U.S. Any benefits claimed for a drug, supplement or remedy that has not been double blind tested have to be viewed with great skepticism.
 Example: facilitated communication with autistic people.